TerryGjeldum/mycode/README.md

 One Paragraph of your project description goes here.
 Describe what you're trying to do.
 What is the purpose of putting up this repo?
+This is a lab that allows me to practice storing my Python code in Github.

 ## Getting Started